vinaypunrao68/fds-src/cosbench/WORKLOADS.md

 #### s3-0006.xml.j2

-This job performs an 80/20 read:write for 30 minutes across 2 buckets
+This job performs an 80/20 read:write for 30 seconds across 2 buckets
 and 20 objects @ 64k only

 Containers: range 2